quintype/malibu/tutorial/pre-render.md

 # {{page.title}}

-*This tutorial was contributed by [Deo Kumar](https://www.linkedin.com/in/deo-kumar)*
+_This tutorial was contributed by [Deo Kumar](https://www.linkedin.com/in/deo-kumar) and [Amogh](https://github.com/ags1773)_

-Currently, it's difficult to process JavaScript and not all search engine crawlers can process it successfully or immediately which leads to SEO problem. so we came up with one solution called prerender.io.

-The Prerender.io middleware will check each request to see if it's a request from a crawler.
-If it is a request from a crawler, the middleware will send a request to Prerender.io for the static HTML of that page.
-If not, the request will continue to your normal server routes.
-The crawler never knows that you are using Prerender.io since the response always goes through your server.

-If you would like to know more about it, consider reading the [Prerender.io]({{"https://prerender.io/documentation"}}) documentation.
+[prerender.io](https://prerender.io/) is a service that shows a simplified page without any javascript to crawlers in order to improve SEO

-## Setup prerender for your app
+## Steps to enable prerender for a malibu app

-There are few steps you need to follow to setup your Prerender app:

-1. The first thing you need to update the framework library  `@quintype/framework` to the latest version (`4.13.0` or greater).
+1. Update `@quintype/framework` to the latest version (`4.13.0` or greater).

-2. The second step is to whitelist the list of urls in Cloudflare, for that, you may [contact support](mailto:support@quintype.com) for it.
+2. Whitelist your URLs in Cloudflare, for that, you may [contact support](mailto:support@quintype.com) for it.

-3. Once your list of urls are whitelisted in Cloudflare then you just need to pass prerenderServiceUrl in isomorphicRoutes from your app.
+3. In order to detect crawler, we use Cloudflare's URL rewrite feature to append a query parameter `prerender=true`.
+Get in touch with support to add your URLs to the URL rewrite rules

+4. Pass parameter `prerenderServiceUrl` in isomorphicRoutes from your app.
+If you wish to use the default prerender service set up by Quintype, the `prerenderServiceUrl` is `https://prerender.quintype.io`.
+If you wish to set up your custom prerender service, pass that URL here.

-In *app/server/app.js*
+In _app/server/app.js_

 ```javascript
 isomorphicRoutes(app, {